 MINORITY FELLOWSHIP PROGRAM

-For the Substance Abuse and Mental Health Services Administration, DSG has established a Coordinating Center for the Minority Fellowship Program (MFP).
+For the Substance Abuse and Mental Health Services Administration, DSG established a Coordinating Center for the Minority Fellowship Program (MFP).
 The Coordinating Center increases the effectiveness and accountability of the MFP program.

 PROJECT OVERVIEW